Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, some 15.7% of residents work from home, which may reflect COVID-19 conditions.
+According to the 2021 Census, 15.7% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages 43 trips per day across all routes, equating to approximately 27 weekly trips per individual stop.

 Frequently Asked Questions - Transport